Biennial 2019 –

 Duploc Barulin

-After presenting in 2017 a drawing exhibit in BoCA, “Toledo”, we now know another of her artistic expressions, Tânia in concert.
-This is where she can explore the creative possibilities of the instrument, in a concert where for the first she will also be composing with another performer, André Santos, who joins her in piano.
-The lyrics are either the artist’s very own or texts from Fernando Pessoa.
+After presenting an exhibition of drawings at BoCA in 2017, “Toledo,” this time we get to know another artistic expression, Tânia in concert.
+This is where she explores the creative possibilities of the instrument, in a concert where, for the first time, she is also composing music for another performer, André Santos, who joins her on the piano.
+The lyrics are her own or texts by Fernando Pessoa.

 24 March